Pretty soon I’ll have to be more creative with the blog post titles! Part 193 …. geez.

 More stuff I’m learning: it’s way easier to install and configure Active Directory Domain Services on Azure than installing SQL Server 2014 fresh on a Windows-only VM.
 Seriously… I’m on my 3rd attempt to install SQL Server!

 Step 1 was to create a second VM.
-In creating this second VM and attempting to configure a static IP address for the Domain Controller, I realized I set the first machine up incorrectly… and didn’t know it.
-So here are some tips if you are planning on trying this yourself.
-Be warned, I’m not an expert on this and I’m only blogging about this to hopefully help some poor soul who might want to create a simple test environment for themselves, but are also technically challenged on networks and other non-GP things!
+In creating this second VM and attempting to configure a static IP address for the Domain Controller, I realized I set the first machine up incorrectly… and didn't know it.
+So here are some tips for those who are planning on trying this.
+Be warned, I'm not an expert on this and I'm only blogging about this to hopefully help some poor soul who might want to create a simple test environment for themselves, but are also technically challenged on networks and other non-GP things!

 Creating another VM for a Domain Controller

-Note: I didn’t get a lot of screen shots during this stage because I thought it was basically similar to what I’ve already documented in previous posts.
+Note: I didn't get a lot of screenshots during this stage because I thought it was similar to what I've already documented in previous posts.
 Here roughly are the steps I followed:

-- Attempted to use the Azure Powershell command he indicates to set a static IP address.
-It didn’t work for me.
-When I googled the error, it basically said this VM is not a part of a Virtual Network, and if it is not a part of a Virtual Network, then you can’t exactly give it a static IP address!
-In my head I was thinking “but, I created a Virtual Network already!”.
-Yes, I did, but I didn’t associate it with the VM.
+• Attempted to use the Azure Powershell command he indicates to set a static IP address.
+It didn't work for me.
+When I googled the error, it said this VM is not a part of a Virtual Network, and if it is not a part of a Virtual Network, then I can't exactly give it a static IP address!
+In my head I was thinking "But, I created a Virtual Network already!".
+Yes, I did, but I didn't associate it with the VM.

 Where it went off the rails

 In my Part 1 blog, I correctly created a Virtual Network.
-What I didn’t know was you need to create your VM and “put” it on that Virtual Network.
-Since I was only using one machine, it actually had no effect on my machine, therefore I thought I was home free.
+What I didn't know was I needed to create the VM and "put" it on that Virtual Network.
+Since I was only using one machine, it did not affect my machine, therefore I thought I was home-free.

 Re-creating a VM from an existing disk